 The 12-volt batteries have been selected to provide optimum performance for engine starting, and house and electronics loads.
-There are two, Group 31, lead acid batteries; one for the starboard engine, one for the port engine.
-These batteries requiresimilar maintenance to automobile batteries.
-There are three AGM (Absorbed Glass Mat) batteries, a house battery, an electronics battery and a thruster battery.
-The two engine batteries, house battery and electronics battery are located behind the transom seat, under the pull out cooler in the transom.
-The thruster battery is located under the removable hatch, just aft of the cabin table pedestal A circuit breaker on each engine protects the engine ignition systems and gauges.
+There are four, Group 31, lead acid batteries; one for the starboard engine, one for the port engine, one for the house and one for the bow thruster.
+The port and starboard engine and house/electronics batteries are under the helm station access hatch.
+The thruster battery is located under the forward in-deck hatch.
+A circuit breaker on each engine protects the engine ignition systems and gauges.
 Refer to the engine owner's manual for information on the circuit breakers installed on your engines.

-OS Distribution
+DC Distribution

-The 12-volt OS system batteries are charged by the engine charging system or the battery chargers when connected to shore power or when operating the generator.
-12-volt power is distributed to the battery switches and breakers on the Main Distribution Panel (MDP) (located at the end of the L-Lounge) that protect the switch panels on the helm and in the cabin.
-The battery voltage for the house and electronics batteries is monitored using the volt meters on the MDP.
+The 12-volt DC system batteries are charged by the engine charging system or the battery charger when connected to shore power or when operating the generator.
+12-volt power is distributed to the battery switches and breakers on the Main Distribution Panel (MDP) (located at the port side of the leaning post) that protect the switch panels on the helm and in the cabin.
+The battery voltage for the house battery is monitored using the volt meter on the MDP.
 The engine battery voltage is monitored on the respective tachometer.